Urjasheth20/Asynchronous_FIFO_using_system_verilog/Readme.md

 | `read_empty.sv` | Handles read-side logic and Empty flag generation. |
 | `sync_ff.sv` | Two-flip-flop synchronizer used for safe clock domain crossing. |

+# Conclusion
+The asynchronous FIFO design works perfectly for transferring data between different clock speeds.
+Using Gray code kept everything synced, and our tests showed the design is reliable and efficient.

+However, software tests cannot catch "metastability," which is a physical hardware glitch.
+Preventing this requires real hardware solutions like synchronizers and careful timing.

+Overall, this is a strong design for data transfer between two different clock domain systems.For future work, we should put this design on a real hardware.
+Testing various clock speeds and data patterns will guarantee it performs well under real conditions.